Xos73/Xos73/K8SonRPI4/SetupOS.md

 #### Create netplan config

-Add the following to `/etc/netplan/00-installer-config.yaml`:
+**Not needed if you followed the reboot procedure described above** Either edit/ check the `/etc/netplan/50-cloud-init.yaml` or create the following to `/etc/netplan/00-installer-config.yaml` file:

 ```
 network: